rentzsch/mach_override/README.markdown

 * [NEW] i386 and x86_64 support.

 * [CHANGE] Decoupled from mach_star.
-Most of folks were just using the mach_override side of mach_star and this simplifies things (docs, tests).
+Most of folks were just using the side or the other of mach_star and this simplifies things (docs, tests).

 * [CHANGE] Threw away Xcode projects.
 Trying to get them to work across new and old system versions and Xcode versions is a fool's game.
 Now there's a Rakefile.
 Type `rake`.
 You've built and tested.
 Ta-da.